Analysis | The ‘Southern strategy’ goes south

 “This isn’t even about liberal and conservative anymore,” he said.
 “This is about crazy versus normal.
 Insane versus common sense.”

 And, of course, Fox News’s Tucker Carlson went further.
 He suggested that the real problem in America was deaths from opioids in 2021, not that “crackheads don’t have crack pipes.”
 The administration was doing “nothing” about those deaths, he claimed, though of course that’s false.
-But this was in service to his broader argument: that Biden wanted those largely White Americans to die— people who he “hates.”
+But this was in service to his broader argument: that President Biden wanted those largely White Americans to die — people he “hates.”

 Those who died from opioid overdoses “weren’t from officially marginalized groups,” he said.
 “Their deaths had nothing to do with the ‘equity agenda.’
 In fact, their deaths may have helped the ‘equity agenda’ by changing the demographics of the country in a way that benefits the Democratic Party.”